 4. Make the best use of a Roth conversion

-While Roth conversions from a traditional IRA are fully taxable, you aren't required to take money out of a Roth once the funds are in the account.
+While Roth conversions from a traditional IRA are fully taxable, you aren't required to take money out of a Roth once the funds are in the account, as you would need to do with a traditional IRA, where required minimum distributions (RMDs) must begin at age 73.
 After that, payouts aren't subject to taxes when you do withdraw funds, assuming you've met all conditions for the account, including the 5-year aging rule and are 59½ years old or older.
-Additionally, a conversion may reduce the value of the traditional IRA from which the funds were transferred, which could in turn lower required minimum distributions (RMDs) from the traditional account.
+Additionally, a conversion may reduce the value of the traditional IRA from which the funds were transferred, which could in turn lower RMDs from the traditional IRA.

 5. Tax-loss harvesting